MaxLeiter/maxleiter.com/posts/introducing-drift.md

 The majority of these features are largely thanks to the Node and React ecosystems, so thank you to the maintainers of those projects.

 If Drift is interesting to you, please feel free to contribute, regardless of skill level.
 There have already been numerous community contributions, including the logo and docker-compose.
 I've tried to keep it fairly simple, so the back-end is a simple Express server and the client is a Next.js React app.
 You can join #drift on [Libera.Chat](https://libera.chat) to get in touch.
+You can find Drift on GitHub [here](https://github.com/maxleiter/drift).